Aboutdept/Plugin_Videoplayer/readme.md

 Users
 -----
 * Use the installer or extract the files to your CryEngine SDK Folder so that the Code and BinXX/Plugins directory match up.
+* Make sure that you also install the Direct3D Plugin if you want playback not just in the menu but ingame too.
+(Else the playback will be unstable/crash)

 Designers
 ---------